Josh Hasty

-Joshua Bryan Hasty (/heɪsti/ HAY-stee; born July 19, 1987) is an American filmmaker and entrepreneur.
-He is the Creative Director and Executive Producer at Relavox, a creative production studio he founded with his wife, Lindsey Kowalski.
-Hasty began his career in the horror entertainment industry, creating immersive seasonal attractions, collaborating with Rob Zombie, and writing and directing the cult-favorite film Candy Corn.
+Josh Hasty is an American filmmaker and entrepreneur.
+He is the creative director and executive producer at Relavox, a creative production studio he founded with his wife, Lindsey Kowalski.
+Hasty has worked in the horror entertainment industry, creating immersive seasonal attractions, collaborating with Rob Zombie, and writing and directing the film Candy Corn.

-Josh Hasty is a published thought leader in media and entertainment for his commentary on filmmaking, leadership, technology, and industry trends.
+Josh Hasty has been quoted regarding the importance of creating high-quality, audience-focused content, even during industry disruptions, and advocates for innovation beyond traditional media hubs.
 He advocates for mental health in the media and entertainment industries and hosted weekly meditation sessions with the David Lynch Foundation for creatives worldwide from 2020-2024.

 Early life

-Joshua Bryan Hasty was born and raised in Cincinnati, Ohio.
-He grew up aspiring to have a career in entertainment and media but never attended school or formal education.
+Josh Hasty was born and raised in Cincinnati, Ohio.
+He grew up aspiring to have a career in entertainment and media.

 Career

-2012–2014: Freelance and passion projects
+2012–2014: Early career

 Hasty’s career began in the independent horror film and entertainment industries.
 In 2012, he opened Scaredown, a seasonal Halloween event in Waynesville, Ohio, combining haunted attractions with live performances.
+In 2013, Hasty started a freelance career in video production.
+He worked with tech startups, real estate firms, and public speakers, using the moniker Relavox.

 During this time, Hasty began making independent films.
 Without funding or resources, Hasty would handle most aspects of production, including making wardrobes and props, set design, operating the camera, music, and editing.
 These projects include A Mannequin in Static, Judith: The Night She Stayed Home, and Honeyspider.
-Despite being no-budget passion projects, Hasty's early films received attention from the horror industry trades and media.
-Judith: The Night She Stayed Home is a tribute to John Carpenter’s Halloween and was shot at The Myers House North Carolina, a life-size replica of Michael Myers’ house in John Carpenter’s classic film.
+Judith: The Night She Stayed Home is a tribute to John Carpenter’s Halloween and was shot at The Myers House North Carolina, a life-size replica of Michael Myers's house from the film.
 Honeyspider was released by Brain Damage Films on DVD and streaming and won the award for Best Horror Film at Mad Monster Party.

-In 2013, Hasty started a freelance career in video production.
-He worked with tech startups, real estate firms, and public speakers, using the moniker Relavox.
-His understanding of business and marketing, combined with his skill for storytelling with video, quickly made him a well-known content creator in the industries he worked.